 Insert key into ignition and turn key clockwise to "START" position and release key as soon as engine starts.
 Do not run starter continuously for more than fifteen seconds per minute.
-If the engine does not start after several attempts, push choke control in, wait a few minutes and try again.
-If engine still does not start, pull the choke control out and retry.
+If the engine does not start after several attempts, move throttle control to fast position, wait a few minutes and try again.
+If engine still does not start, move the throttle control back to the choke position and retry.